-Suggested Duration Activity and Description 10 minutes Learners will learn about some ways to classify and group animals.
-Ask the learner to look at or draw images of different animals and think of how they are similar.
+Suggested Activity and Description Duration 10 minutes We will learn about some ways to classify and group animals.
+Look at or draw images of different animals and think about how they are similar.
 Prompts: What are some animals that are similar to each other?
 Why are they similar?
 Does it have to do with how many legs they have, if they can swim or fly?
 Where do they live?
-What they eat?
+What do they eat?
 What are other ways we can compare them?
-Allow the learner to brainstorm.
-30 minutes The learner will write down four categories that animals can be classified into and try to put 3-5 animals under each category.
-Suggested categories: Number of limbs (like legs and hands in humans) Ability to fly, swim or run The food they eat (grass, fruits, bugs, other animals) Habitat (where they live - snakes live in the desert; monkeys live in forests, etc.) Alternative: if it is easier, learners can categorize animals by habitatinto: Pets Farm animals Wild animals TIP: if he or she cannot write yet, you can write down the names of the animals and categories in dotted lines and ask the learner to trace them AFTER he or she has come up with the categories and animal names 40-45 minutes The learner will draw each animal on the list they came up with from yesterday's game and make cut outs of the animals using a pair of scissors.
+30 minutes Write down four categories that animals can be classified into and try to put 3-5 animals under each category.
+Suggested categories: Number of limbs (like legs and hands in humans) Ability to fly, swim or run The food they eat (grass, fruits, bugs, other animals) Habitat (where they live - snakes live in the desert; monkeys live in forests, etc.) Alternative: if it is easier, categorize animals by habitat into: Pets Farm animals Wild animals TIP: if he or she cannot write yet, you can write down the names of the animals and categories in dotted lines and ask the learner to trace them AFTER he or she has come up with the categories and animal names 40-45 minutes Draw each animal on the list that you came up with from yesterday's game and make cut outs of the animals using a pair of scissors.
 TIP: the learner can look at the animals in the in appendix 1, or any other book, magazine, textbook etc. that contains images of animals TIP: limit the habitats to ones that are familiar to the learner.
-If yo live in a dry country, the learner will likely know what a desert is.
-You live in a country with a lot of forests, use forests or jungles, water bodies etc.
+If you live in a dry country, the learner will likely know what a desert is.
+If you live in a country with a lot of forests, use forests or jungles, water bodies etc.